hellgrenj/hulken/README.md

 When you use hulken from the command line, you should first install it globally.
 `npm install hulken -g`

-and then you can use the *hulken* command:
+and then you can use the *hulken* command to run a stress test:
 ```
 hulken myCustomOptions.json
 ```